Stripe PHP Payment Integration Guide

 <script src="https://js.stripe.com/v3/"></script>

-Initialise Stripe with your publishable key and create an Elements instance to mount a card input field:
+Initialise Stripe with your publishable key and mount a card input element:

 const stripe = Stripe('pk_test_xxxxxxxxxxxxxxxxxxxxxxxx');